How to Elevate Your ITIL Incident Management Process (in 2024)

 If you communicate too much, you risk taxing a carrier or overwhelming a client or end-user—or risking important messages getting lost in the noise of endless notifications.
 But if you don’t provide updates frequently enough, this could stress those stakeholders and force them to operate uninformed.

-💡 How to elevate your incident communication process:
+How to elevate your process

-• By the same token, some clients may prefer to deal with minor issues that occurred during 3rd shift first thing in the morning if they aren’t critical.
+• By the same token, some clients may prefer to deal with minor issues that occurred during the 3rd shift first thing in the morning if they aren’t critical.

 Going back to our fiber cut example, if your client is experiencing issues due to a cut fiber, and you know that the fiber carrier is fixing it, and cannot fix it any faster, you may only check in with them every hour to get a status report.

-At the same time, you may not have a higher team working on it, because it’s not necessary.
+At the same time, you may not have a higher-level team working on it, because it’s not necessary.
 In these situations, the client may need to be informed why you aren’t escalating the issue and the fact that it’s pointless to update them more than every hour since you understand how the third-party provider works.

-📋 A simple ITIL incident management checklist:
+📋 A simple ITIL Incident Management checklist

 For IT leaders wondering if, and to what degree their incident management workflow is ripe for some enhancement or would be better served by a third-party NOC support provider, the following questions may be helpful to consider: